JasonMorris1/cse15l-lab-reports/lab-report-1-week-2.md

 * You can use semicolons to run multiple commands on the same line:
 `$ cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI`

-* You can use the up-arrow :arrow_up: on your keyboard when in the terminal to cycle through your previous used commands.
+* You can use the up-arrow :arrow_up: on your keyboard when in the terminal to cycle through your previously used commands.

 #### You can install VSCODE server on a remote server.
 This allows you to use VSCODE where you files and programs are stored and ran directly on the server